Jetison333/rotg/contracts-public.md

 > any time I've had a non-zero amount of marbles for more than 1 second, I convert all of my marbles to chips
 - umnikos

-## Jetison's Presidential Contract
+## Rebecca's Presidential Contract
-*(expires once Jetison is no longer President)*
+*(expires once Rebecca is no longer President)*
-> I will find a treasurer that will keep the taxes at 0
+> If I am elected president, I will give every player this round 1 (one) marble.